MudroadWhite/pm-neo4j-helper/README.md

 Tactics can be saved in a local file.
 When the helper starts, the helper will try to read tactics from the local file.
 When the helper is finished, the helper will save/update new tactics back to the local file.

+### Comments

+`# x` makes the whole line a comment.
+Use it to enhance the readability of your script.

 ## Restrictions